 2. The problem of Type of Fertility

 The most crucial factor that determines the success of IVF is the reserve of the ovarian lining.
-The greater the number of Follicles that are available, the greater quantity of Oocytes produced which results in greater success rates.
+The greater the number of Follicles that are available, the greater quantity of Oocytes produced which results in more excellent success rates.
 Women with low reserve produce fewer Oocytes.
-3 oocytes, is considered to be an ovarian response that is less than optimal which can affect the success rates
+3 oocytes are considered to be an ovarian response that is less than optimal which can affect the success rates

 The low reserve can be the result of aging or a condition such as endometriosis, surgical treatment on the ovaries or ovaries, genetic or chromosomal issues, or exposure to chemotherapy and Radiotherapy.
 The success rates are extremely high and can be as high as 90% when infertility occurs just due to tubal factors or low sperm count

 The rates of success for a woman are affected when there are multiple causes.
-More factors that contribute to infertility, lower are the rates of success.
+The more factors that contribute to infertility, the lower the rates of success.
 Rates of success decrease when the patient is afflicted with multiple fibroids close to the cavity or adenomyosis.
 Both these variables can impact the procedure of implantation.